cyphercrescent/sepalsolver-doc/docs/source/Math.rst

                     Optimizers.Set options = null);
           ColVec Ga(Func<ColVec, ColVec> fun, ColVec Measured, ColVec lb, ColVec ub, Func<ColVec, ColVec> funInEq = null, Func<ColVec, ColVec> funEq = null, Optimizers.Set options = null)
-   Param:
+   Parameters:
+       fun:
-      | fun:  The objective function to optimize.
+           The objective function to optimize.
 Takes a ColVec parameter and returns a double representing its fitness value.
+       lb:
-      | lb:  Lower bound constraints for the optimization parameters.
+          Lower bound constraints for the optimization parameters.
+       ub:
-      | ub:  Upper bound constraints for the optimization parameters.
+          Upper bound constraints for the optimization parameters.
+       IntVar:
-      | IntVar:  Optional.
+              Optional.
 Specifies indices of variables that should be treated as integers.
+       Measured:
-      | Measured:  The observed dependent variable values.
+                The observed dependent variable values.
+       funInEq:
-      | funInEq:  Optional.
+               Optional.
 Function defining inequality constraints on parameters.
+       funEq:
-      | funEq:  Optional.
+             Optional.
 Function defining equality constraints on parameters.
+       options:
-      | options:  Optional settings such as mutation rate, population size, and maximum iterations.
+               Optional settings such as mutation rate, population size, and maximum iterations.
    Returns:
        Returns a scalar value or an array containing the optimized parameter values.
    Example: